search icon

 Should I Sell Products at My Own Website or a Third-Party Marketplace?

 Where should you sell your products online?
 Will they do better if you sell them on your own website, or should you sell them somewhere else, like Amazon, Etsy, or eBay?
+If you’re transitioning your brick-and-mortar store to online sales, this decision is one of your first critical strategic choices.
 Here’s what you need to know about selling through third-party marketplaces versus a product-specific website.
+Whether you’re just getting started with online selling or refining your strategy, understanding the pros and cons of each approach is crucial.

 This is a question that seems to come up regularly with new e-commerce sellers.
 It surprises me actually because the answer isn’t something that can be given using broad generalities.